abradner/cv/Alex_Bradner.md

 Various part time jobs including customer service operator, maths tutor and technical support

 ### Recent Experience

+#### Cheddar

+* High level engineering architecture, design & strategy
+* Coordination with different functions within the business to ensure we are able to rapidly deliver and iterate impactful customer-facing changes
+* Day-to-day writing client & platform/service code to deliver features
+* Cultivating engineering culture and best practices in a fully remote & distributed team
+* Incident response, management and mitigation
+* More generally: working within the biggest bank in Australia and the rigour that requires

+#### Airtasker

 * Team technical lead for 4 teams since 2018
 * SME organisational group (aka 'School') leader and force of change across 3 major disciplines